-- GCSE pupils get weekly assessed homework which comprise of research, case studies and exam style questions. - Regular revision quizzes and formal assessments to ensure everyone is progressing well. - Open door policy where students can seek extra support whenever they require it. - Outside speakers and trips to business to bring the subject to life.
+- Regular revision quizzes and formal assessments to ensure everyone is progressing well. - Open door policy where students can seek extra support whenever they require it. - Outside speakers and trips to business to bring the subject to life.

 Business students completing a primary market research project on whether branded goods are worth their price!